ch0002ic/hyperliquid-monitor/README.md

 4. **Set environment variables** – add `VITE_API_BASE_URL=https://<your-vercel-domain>/api` on the **Production** and **Preview** tabs so the SPA calls the colocated API.
 Optionally set `API_ALLOWED_ORIGINS=https://<your-vercel-domain>` for stricter CORS.
 5. **Trigger deploys** – subsequent pushes to `main` (or configured branches) will build the React app from `frontend` and expose the FastAPI serverless function at `/api/*`.

+### Sharing Monitor State With Vercel

+`monitor_positions.py` now persists its JSON snapshot to both the local file system **and** an optional Redis instance.
+When `REDIS_URL` (or `STATE_REDIS_URL`) is present, the script writes state to that Redis key and the FastAPI API reads from the same source, which lets the Vercel deployment surface the live websocket feed.

+Recommended setup (free tier friendly):

+1. Provision [Upstash Redis](https://upstash.com).
+Copy the `UPSTASH_REDIS_URL` value.
+2. Set `REDIS_URL=<copied-url>` in `backend/.env` (or export it when launching the monitor).
+3. In Vercel, add the same `REDIS_URL` environment variable under **Settings → Environment Variables**.
+4. Restart the local monitor with `./.venv/bin/python backend/monitor_positions.py`.
+New fills and position updates now flow through Redis, so the hosted dashboard refresh sees them within the regular polling interval (15s by default).

+The Redis key defaults to `hyperliquid:position_state`.
+Override it by setting `STATE_REDIS_KEY` if you need to separate environments.

 ### Dry-Run Strategy Loop

 ```bash